 Continuing to rely on Google and being imaginative in your searches to find shippers, freight brokers can use Google Maps satellite and street views of a building to see if it has shipping and receiving docks.
 You can spend hours just going street by street in industrial areas, verifying if a location has docks.
 From there you can do research the company to find out what they do and find out how they ship freight.

-A sales pitch isn’t necessary and can be off-putting, but you should describe who you work for or your company background, where you’re looking to move freight through and see how you can be of assistance.
+A sales pitch isn’t necessary and can be off-putting, but you should describe who you work for, company background or achievements, where you’re looking to move freight through and see how you can be of assistance.
 Remember, you are there to provide them a service so it’s imperative that you listen to their needs and how you might be able to address their pain points.

 You’ll need to understand how the shipper currently transports freight and see if there is an opportunity you can capitalize on.
 Undoubtedly, a significant portion of shippers will turn you down, but it’s a numbers game and you’ll never know if you have potential clients or not until you call.